-You can find more information in Annex III - Financial and Contractual rules which details the types of documentation that are acceptable.
+You can find more information in Annex III - Financial and Contractual rules which details the types of documentation that are acceptable

 12.1.
-Reporting deadlines from the HEI to the NA
+Reporting deadlines from the e HEI to the NA

-Т o be completed by HEI for 24 month and 36 mon th agreements Interim Report Contracted period; to include all confirmed and projected students/staff Once 70% of the initial 40% payment has been spent.
-To be completed by HEI for 24 month agre ements Beneficiary Final Report Narrative report to demonstrate the qualitative and quantitative aspects of the project.
-29.09.2022 60 days from project end date.
-To be completed by HEI for 36 month agre ements Beneficiary Final Report Narrative report to demonstrate the qualitative and quantitative aspects of the project.
-29.09.2023 60 days from project end date.
+Type of report Period covered Date due To be completed by HEI for 16-month, 24-month and 36-month agreements Interim Report - study Interim Report - placement Interim Report - teaching Interim Report - training Contracted period; to include all confirmed and projected students/staff 30.03.2021 (deadline postponed until further notice) 30.03.2021 (deadline postponed until further notice) To be completed by HEI for 16-month agreements Beneficiary Final Report and mobility data To be completed by HEI for 24-month agreements

+Beneficiary Final Report and mobility data Narrative report to demonstrate the qualitative and quantitative aspects of the project.
+60 days after the project end date.
+(30.07.2022) To be completed by HEI for 36-month agreements Beneficiary Final Report and mobility data Narrative report to demonstrate the qualitative and quantitative aspects of the project.
+60 days after the project end date.
+(30.07.2023)